The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: Single and Multi Planet Systems

 What physical processes affect the ecccentricities and inclinations of the \kep\ planets?
 The host star masses, metallicities, and \vsini's of the \kep\ singles and multis are statistically indistinguishable \citep{Weiss2018b}, suggesting that the host stars are not the main source of the observed differences in the eccentricity and inclination distributions.
 One possible source of dynamical excitation (and also instability) is the planets themselves: dynamically packed planetary systems become unstable on timescales of $10^{7}$-$10^{10}$ orbits \citep{Obertas2017}, with the closest-packed systems typically becoming unstable earliest.
 Systems with larger eccentricities are more likely to become unstable, excited in inclination, and tidally circularized \citep{Pu2019,Petrovich2019}.
 Long-distance processes such as a gravitational perturbation from a passing star or can also affect the coplanarity and stability of the \kep\ multis \citep{Spalding2016}.
 The likelihood that any of these disruptive mechanisms has already occurred increases with time.
 Therefore, significant differences in stellar age between the single and multi-planet systems, in particular a preference for single planets to be around older stars, may point to an evolutionary pathway from the multis to the singles.

-Figure \ref{fig:multiage} shows cumulative distribution functions for ages of multis (red, 1245 planets) and singles (blue, 1768 planets).
+Figure \ref{fig:multiage} shows cumulative distribution functions for ages of multis (red, 539 systems) and singles (blue, 1768 systems).
 We observe that the single transiting planet systems indeed appear to be on average older than the multiple transiting planet systems.
 To quantify the difference of these two distributions, we conducted Monte Carlo K-S simulations to account for individual errors in the ages of our stars.
 We also performed Monte Carlo Anderson-Darling \citep[A-D, \texttt{scipy's anderson\_ksamp};][]{Scholz1987,Scipy} test simulations in a similar manner.
-The resulting p-values are 0.02 and 0.008 for the K-S and A-D tests, respectively, indicating that the single- and multi-planet ages are not statistically identical at the $\approx$\,2$\sigma$ level.
-Because age also correlates with stellar mass and metallicity, we compared the single and multi stellar mass and metallicity distributions and found K-S test median p-values of \replaced{0.12}{0.63} and \replaced{0.10}{0.28}, respectively.
-These large p-values are not statistically significant.
-Therefore, we conclude that the statistically significant difference in the age distributions is not due to correlations in other parameters such as stellar mass and metallicity.
+The resulting p-values are 0.12 and 0.10 for the K-S and A-D tests, respectively, indicating that the single- and multi-planet ages are statistically indistinguishable.
+Requiring spectroscopic metallicities for single and multi systems, which improve isochrone ages \citep{Howes2019}, produced p-values of 0.59 and 0.25 (capped) for the K-S and A-D tests, respectively.

+We therefore conclude that the ages of single and multiple transiting planet systems are statistically indistinguishable within the precision of our age measurements.
+This implies that dynamical interactions that affect planet eccentricities and inclinations such as planet-planet and planet-passing star interactions operate significantly faster than the $\sim$\,Gyr timescales that can be resolved by our sample \citep[e.g.,][]{Spalding2016,Obertas2017}, and may happen at almost any age.
+For instance, young singles could be the multis that were disrupted at young ages, while old multis have not been disrupted yet.